How to Make An Online Portfolio | 9 Simple Steps

-Whether you already have an online portfolio, or you’re looking to get your work online, now is the perfect time to give your profile a boost.
-If you’re wondering how to make an awesome online portfolio and connect with others through your website, you’ve come to the right place!
+Whether you already have a website builder, or thought now was the time to update your portfolio, an online portfolio is a great way to give your profile a boost.
+If you’re wondering how to make an online portfolio and connect with others through your website, you’ve come to the right place!

 An online portfolio is a website that showcases your work – whether that’s art, graphic design, or something less visual like writing – and helps you connect with clients and build your following.
-Having an online portfolio is a must for creatives, but it’s also a good idea for anyone looking to make a good impression online.
+Having an online portfolio is a must for creatives, but it’s also a good idea for anyone looking to make a good impression to potential clients, customers or employers.

-We’ll walk you through the key steps to creating an online portfolio, with some top tips and cool examples thrown in along the way, to gear you up with all the knowledge you need to supercharge your own portfolio website.
+We’ll walk you through the key steps to creating an online portfolio, with some top tips and cool examples thrown in along the way, to gear you up with all the knowledge you need to supercharge your own portfolio with the best portfolio website builders.

 Creating an online portfolio is a great call for anyone looking to share their skills and connect with others.
-Whether you’re a photographer or a landscape gardener looking to boost your online presence, join us as we dive into step one – picking the perfect platform for your portfolio.
+Whether you’re a photographer or a landscape gardener looking to boost your online presence, join us as we take you through everything you need to build your own online portfolio.
 Ready?
 Let’s go!

 The best place to start a great portfolio is with a great web building platform.
 You’ve got a few to choose from, and the best one for you will depend on your needs and preferences.